aroravansh/Face_recognition/README.md

 # Face Recognition
-Hi this is a project where we learn how to create a basic face recognition program using Python and OpenCV
+This is a project where we learn how to create a basic face recognition program using Python and OpenCV
 ## Objective of The Project
 To recognize the face in the camera and name it.
 Also, if the face is unknown send a text alert with the image to your mobile via Whatsapp
 ## Credits